• Skip to primary navigation

 In order to make this security update more understandable for users, Instagram is also starting an updated authorization screen, which will state everything the third-party app wishes to access from the user’s account.
 The users will have the choice to either “cancel” or “authorize” this access option.

-Filed Under: Social Networks Tagged With: Instagram, Security, Social media
+Filed Under: Social Networks Tagged With: Instagram, news, Security, Social media

 Related Stories